The5w2h/AIandML/README.md

 ## P value
 1. Are these insights statistically significant.
 Feel about experiment vs statistical significance ($\alpha$ : Draw a line.
 Reject $H_0$)
 2. Hypothesis Testing: $H_0$: null hypo, $H_a$ alt hypo.
 ASSUME: $H_0$ is True (e.g. is it a fair coin)

+## How to build a Model
+1. Throw out some independent var, $\since$ it can be a garbage model